ChristianPavilonis/tauri-htmx-extension/README.md

 # Tauri + htmx

-## WIP

-This is a work in progress htmx extension for tauri.
-Will later distribute properly, but feel free to look around.

 ## Examples

 To use the examples clone the repo, cd into the example, you'll have to create a hard link to the htmx.js and tauri-ext.js files.